Lahiru Udara’s strong domestic form has put him in the frame for the Bangladesh Tests in October.

 When I was ending my school career, I joined the NCC U-23 team back in 2012 and never really looked back since’, said Udara.

-Udara is also a wicket-keeper by trade but he has been playing as a specialist batsman for NCC during the recent past, as his team-mate Niroshan Dickwella – the Sri Lanka Test wicket-keeper – stands behind the stumps.
+Udara is also a wicket-keeper by trade but he has been playing as a specialist batter for NCC during the recent past, as his team-mate Niroshan Dickwella – the Sri Lanka Test wicket-keeper – stands behind the stumps.

 Time for a call-up?